Scroll To See More Images

 A patent leather combat boot?
 Yes, please.
 This pair is from Vionic, which is an entire shoe brand that specializes in podiatrist-designed styles.
-This fun, lace-up boot has a removable orthotic insole and is also available in shiny blue and olive options in addition to classic black.
+This fun, lace-up boot has a removable orthotic insole.
 See, you really don’t have to choose between fashion and comfort!

 Leta Platform Slip-On Sneaker

 This leopard print slip-on sneaker from Dr. Scholl’s is more proof that you can sport fashionable shoes despite having flat feet.
 Look how cute these are!
 They feature a memory foam footbed for all the support your tootsies need, and the calf hair finish looks especially luxe.

 ASISCS GEL-Kayano 27

 If you’re looking for a good running shoe, look no further than the ASICS GEL-Kayano 27.
 It has a heel counter, shock absorption and other specialized sneaker technology that will give adequate support.
 I love the icy blue shade, but there are plenty of other colors to choose from (including a cool pink and black pair!).

 Forget wearing flats if you want a good everyday shoe that won’t hurt your flat feet.
 Another great slip-on sneaker style, this cow print Vionic shoe has a thick, one-inch platform that will support you for hours.